1. What’s your story? Where are you from?

 6. What role does art play in your life?
 How does it change the way you view the world?

-I think for me, art mainly plays a role of self-expression and release.
+I think for me, art mainly plays the role of self-expression and release.
 I try to use my art to express frustrations I have with society and work through my experiences.
 It also brings me a lot of excitement when I have a new idea for a project.
 I think when you make art, you view the world around you as a constant source of inspiration whether that is aesthetically or seeing things you want to challenge.
 Art can also make you have a much more critical eye of the images that you are presented with and the visual language surrounding you.

 7. Where did you study?